AdrianPop/plans/readme.md

 Using the `unconsumeFeature()` method on unlimited features will also reduce usage, but it will never reach negative values.

 # Payments
-By default, the app comes with a Stripe integration.
-You can keep using this package without Stripe if you already use your own method for payment.
-Be aware that there are some changes on the main migrations, so make sure you keep in touch with them.
+This package works well even without explicitly using payments integrated.
+This is good, because the features explained before in this documentation works without having to use the integrated payment system.
+If you have your own payment system, you can use it as you like.
+Make sure you check the **Recurrency** section below to see how you can charge your users based on their last subscription and how to handle recurrency, in general.

+# Configuring Stripe
+This package comes with a Stripe Charge feature that helps you charge subscribers at subscribing or on-demand, when handling the **Recurrency** (explained below).

-To keep it classy over Laravel Cashier, you have to configure your `config/services.php` file by adding Stripe:
+To keep it as classy as Laravel Cashier, you have to configure your `config/services.php` file by adding Stripe:
 ```php
 'stripe' => [
     'key' => env('STRIPE_KEY'),